-- (i) where developed, departmental criteria for allocation of teaching duties that have been developed in accordance with collegial governance, including the opportunity for members of the department to contribute reasonably to their development and review; - (ii) the full scope of activities and expectations of a member of a department, commensurate with the three (3) principle components of a faculty member's appointment (teaching, research, and service); - (iii) the number of separate courses taught by each member of the department, including undergraduate and graduate courses, and the number of scheduled contact hours per course; - (iv) the number of hours of preparation, grading and administration per course, with appropriate additional emphasis where new course development and preparation is involved (a new course preparation will be defined as any course the faculty member has not taught in the previous four (4) years); - (v) the number of students enrolled in each course, particularly where no Laboratory Demonstrator/Tutorial Leader/Graduate Teaching Assistant/Marker assistance is expected to be provided; - (vi) the number of hours of student counselling per course; - (vii) the supervision of reading course students and honours theses students; - (viii) the level (i.e., introductory, upper year, graduate, etc.) and type (i.e., lecture, seminar, distance education, etc.) of each course; - (ix) the assistance of others in the teaching of the course; - (x) the individual faculty member's research and scholarship commitments; - (xi) involvement in graduate teaching, including graduate supervision and service on supervisory, exam and defence committees; - (xii) particular consideration of the goal, endorsed by both parties, of fostering the academic development of members newly embarking upon their academic careers; - (xiii) the departmental and university service of individual members; and - (xiv) any other relevant factors.
+- VIII.3.6 Teaching loads shall be defined in a manner that encompasses all of the teaching responsibilities undertaken by members, including, but not limited to, classroom teaching, lab teaching and supervision, class and lab preparation, course planning and scheduling, graduate teaching and supervision, individual project supervision, and student consultation, as applicable for the Department. - VIII.3.7 In preparing the departmental recommendation of teaching duties and departmental responsibilities, a department Chair is expected to take into account factors such as the following: - (i) where developed, departmental criteria for allocation of teaching duties that have been developed in accordance with collegial governance, including the opportunity for members of the department to contribute reasonably to their development and review; - (ii) the full scope of activities and expectations of a member of a department, commensurate with the three (3) principle components of a faculty member's appointment (teaching, research, and service); - (iii) the number of separate courses taught by each member of the department, including undergraduate and graduate courses, onload courses taught in the summer or off campus, and the number of scheduled contact hours per course; - (iv) the number of hours of preparation, grading and administration per course, with appropriate additional emphasis where new course development and preparation is involved (a new course preparation will be defined as any course the faculty member has not taught in the previous four (4) years); - (v) the number of students enrolled in each course, particularly where no Laboratory Demonstrator/Tutorial Leader/Graduate Teaching Assistant/Marker assistance is expected to be provided; - (vi) the number of hours of student counselling per course; - (vii) the supervision of reading course students and honours theses students; - (viii) the level (i.e., introductory, upper year, graduate, etc.) and type (i.e., lecture, seminar, online, etc.) of each course; - (ix) the assistance of others in the teaching of the course;

-- VIII.3.7 Whenever possible, a member shall be offered the opportunity to teach two (2) or more sections of the same course during the same academic year, as well as the opportunity to teach the same course during more than one (1) session of the same academic year. - VIII.3.8 The Dean shall endeavour to ensure that departments establish a maximum number of undergraduate and graduate theses to be supervised by each of their members at any one time; members shall not be required to supervise more than that number. - VIII.3.9 Over the life of this Agreement, the average advising load for members shall not exceed seventeen (17) advisees; the number of advisees in any year may be raised to nineteen (19) with the member's consent. - VIII.3.10 The Dean shall administer an Annual Teaching Support Fund as set out in IV.8.
+- (x) the individual faculty member's research and scholarship commitments; - (xi) involvement in graduate teaching, including graduate supervision and service on supervisory, exam and defence committees; - (xii) particular consideration of the goal, endorsed by both parties, of fostering the academic development of members newly embarking upon their academic careers; - (xiii) the departmental and university service of individual members; and - (xiv) any other relevant factors. - VIII.3.8 Whenever possible, a member shall be offered the opportunity to teach two (2) or more sections of the same course during the same academic year, as well as the opportunity to teach the same course during more than one (1) session of the same academic year. - VIII.3.9 The Dean shall endeavour to ensure that departments establish a maximum number of undergraduate and graduate theses to be supervised by each of their members at any one time; members shall not be required to supervise more than that number. - VIII.3.10 Over the life of this Agreement, the average advising load for members shall not exceed seventeen (17) advisees; the number of advisees in any year may be raised to nineteen (19) with the member's consent. - VIII.3.11 The Dean shall administer an Annual Teaching Support Fund as set out in IV.8.